encode/django-rest-framework/docs/tutorial/1-serialization.md

 In another terminal window, we can test the server.

-We can test our API using using `curl` or [httpie][httpie].
+We can test our API using using [curl][curl] or [httpie][httpie].
 Httpie is a user friendly http client that's written in Python.
 Let's install that.

-You can install httpie on all operating systems using pip:
+You can install httpie using pip:

     pip install httpie